zerolawtech/ZAP-Tech/docs/papers & research/ZAP Whitepaper.md

 </table>

 An Org may not wish to or be required to implement all types of transfer restrictions.
-Nevertheless, a robust general-purpose Org augmentation protocol _must _be _able to_ accommodate all such transfer restrictions and more.
+Nevertheless, a robust general-purpose Org augmentation protocol must be **able to** accommodate all such transfer restrictions and more.
 Otherwise, a protocol will effectively be requiring Orgs to choose between taking advantage of the efficiencies of the protocol and non-compliance (or high risk of non-compliance) with applicable law.
-At the same time, an Org protocol should not assume that every Org will need to comply with all such transfer restrictions and should recognize that, consistent with the politics and ideals of decentralization, Org administrators should minimize their power to censor transactions to the greatest extent possible without violating the law.
+On the other hand, the protocol should not assume that every Org will need to comply with all such transfer restrictions and should recognize that, consistent with the politics and ideals of decentralization, Org administrators should minimize their power to censor transactions to the greatest extent possible without violating the law.
 Therefore, while transfer restrictions & associated permissioning schemes must be possible, they must also be optional and tunable.
+This is the approach embodied in ZAP.

 <h4>iv.
 Identity-Based Restrictions</h4>